Verdi Festival in Parma

 At his death 200,000 bystanders lined the streets of Milan to bid farewell to their hero.
 We prefer to celebrate his life musically – why don’t you join us?

 We travel to Roncole Verdi to visit Verdi’s birthplace, stopping at the house where he was born.
-We continue to Busseto to see the Casa Barezzi, where Verdi met his first wife Margherita; and the Teatro Verdi, a 19th century opera house dedicated to the composer.
-We attend Verdi’s Requiem at the Teatro Regio tonight.
+We continue to Busseto to see the Casa Barezzi, where Verdi met his first wife Margherita and then the Teatro Verdi, a 19th century opera house dedicated to the composer.
+We attend Verdi’s Requiem at the Teatro Regio in Parma tonight.

-We cross the Parma river to visit the Casa Toscanini – the house where conductor Arturo Toscanini was born.
-We enjoy a private recital by Icelandic soprano Halla Margret, before walking through Parco Ducale’s gardens and marble statues.
+We cross the Parma river to visit the Casa Toscanini, the house where the conductor Arturo Toscanini was born.
+We enjoy a private recital by Icelandic soprano Halla Margret, before returning to our hotel.

 We attend Verdi’s Jerusalem this afternoon at the Teatro Regio.

-Our day begins at the Conservatoire Arrigo Boito in Parma with its collection of rare period instruments and the Casa del Suono.
+Our day begins at the Casa del Suono, an unusual museum dedicated to sound before our appointment at the Conservatoire Arrigo Boito with its collection of rare period instruments.

-We attend Verdi’s La Traviata in the Teatro Verdi in Busseto tonight.
+Some free time before travelling to Busseto to attend Verdi’s La Traviata in the Teatro Verdi tonight.

 Behind the Scenes

-We visit the 17th century Farnese theatre.
-We tour the Teatro Regio and get an exclusive view behind the scenes.
+We visit the 17th century Farnese theatre and then tour the Teatro Regio to get an exclusive view behind the scenes.
 Enjoy some free time in Parma this afternoon.

 We attend an Opera Gala performance tonight at the Teatro Regio.

-We visit the Villa Pallavicino, a Renaissance palace housing a museum dedicated to the life and works of Verdi, this morning.
-Following a visit to Verdi’s country home, Villa Sant’ Agata, we return to the airport for our flights home.
+We visit the Villa Pallavicino, a Renaissance palace housing a museum dedicated to the life and works of Verdi before a visit to his country home, Villa Sant’ Agata.
+After lunch we return to the airport for our flights home.

 We arrive in Milan and transfer to Parma, enjoying welcome drinks at our stylish hotel, the four-star Maria Luigia.
 Later we take a gentle walk to the venue for an evening concert, Corale Verdi, pausing en route to view the magnificent monument erected to the composer at Piazza Pilotta.